 At some point or another, you’re likely going to have to bring your dog along in the car.
 Think vet visits and vacations!

 If you get them used to being in a crate from the start, you can use the crate as a travel tool when you are planning to be in the car for longer periods of time.
-It’s safer for them than allowing them to run around in the vehicle while you’re driving.
+Using a crate keeps your dog safe when traveling by car, rather than allowing them to run around in the vehicle while you’re driving.

 7. Vet and Doggy-Daycare Visits Made Easier

 When your dog is properly trained to stay in their crate, it will make it much easier if they have to stay somewhere else.
 Your dog may have to stay overnight in a cage at the vet, or you might leave them in doggy daycare when you take a short trip.